Th0rGarden/obsidian-darkslide/README.md

 # DarkSlide

-**Dial in the perfect brightness for any Obsidian theme.**
+**Fine tune the brightness/contrast for any Obsidian theme from the status bar.**

-Ever find a theme you love, but it's just a bit too dark?
-Or maybe it's too bright when you're working late at night?
-DarkSlide adds a simple slider to your status bar that lets you precisely adjust how dark or light your theme looks.

 <p align="center">
   <img src="screenshot.png" width="300" alt="DarkSlide in action">